Services Contacts Free Consultation via WhatsApp

 How Does an Electronic Apostille Work?

-The process of working with an electronic apostille includes several key stages that distinguish it from the traditional paper procedure.
-First, the document on which the e-Apostille is placed can be either paper or electronic.
+The process of working with an electronic apostille includes several key stages.
+First, the document on which the e-Apostille is placed can be either paper or electronic — depending on the capabilities of the specific country.
 Second, the apostille itself is formed as an electronic document with a unique QR code that contains a link to an online registry.
 Third, any recipient of the document can scan the QR code and instantly verify the authenticity of the apostille through the official electronic registry.

 Technical Features of e-Apostille